Curtain Call (American Horror Story)

-"Curtain Call" is the thirteenth and final episode of the fourth season of the anthology television series American Horror Story, which premiered on January 21, 2015 on the cable network FX.
+"Curtain Call" is the thirteenth and final episode of the fourth season of the anthology television series American Horror Story, which premiered on January 21, 2015, on the cable network FX.
 It was written by John J. Gray and directed by Bradley Buecker.

 Plot

 In a psychotic rage, Dandy massacres the freaks.
 Jimmy returns and finds everyone but Desiree dead.
 Dandy kidnaps Bette and Dot, and they agree to marry him.
 At dinner, Dandy is drugged by Desiree with the help of the twins and Jimmy.
-Dandy awakens to find himself locked in Hardeen Houdini's Chinese water torture cell.
-Desiree, Jimmy, Bette, and Dot watch on as he drowns.
+Dandy awakens to find himself locked in Hardeen Houdini's Chinese water torture cell with Desiree, Jimmy, Bette, and Dot watch on as he drowns.

 Elsa arrives in Hollywood and meets Michael Beck, the Junior vice-president of casting, and they later marry.
 In 1960, Elsa receives a star on the Hollywood Walk of Fame and is later confronted by her husband and the president of WBN that a copy of the snuff film has surfaced.
 Realizing that her career is nearly over, Elsa agrees to perform on Halloween, knowing this will summon Edward Mordrake.
 As Elsa performs, Desiree, now with a family of her own, is shown watching the broadcast, along with a pregnant Bette and Dot, who are happily married to Jimmy.
 Mordrake and his coterie appear and take Elsa to the afterlife, and she is greeted by Ma Petite and all her other deceased freaks, including Ethel, who welcomes her back.